ximerous/spacehaven-modloader/README.md

     </lifesupport>
 ```

-To make life easier, the mod loader does these name lookups automatically in a few places and stores the results in `_name=""` attributes.
-This annotated version of the library is saved to `library/haven.annotated` and is (accordingly) a bit easier to navigate.
+To make life easier, the mod loader does these name lookups automatically in a few places and stores the results in `_annotated_name=""` attributes.
+This annotated version of the library is saved to `library/haven.annotated.xml` and is (accordingly) a bit easier to navigate.

 ### Textures and Animations

 Extracting and annotating game assets also decodes and explodes the game's textures into `library/textures.exploded`.
 The game's original packed textures are written to `library/textures.exploded/*.png` and the texture regions are written to `library/textures.exploded/*/*.png`, where the folder name is the texture ID and the filename is the region ID.

-Regions definitions can be found in `library/textures` in `<re n="..." />` tags and are used in `library/animations` by the `<assetPos a="..." />` tags.
+Regions definitions can be found in `library/textures.xml` in `<re n="..." />` tags and are used in `library/animations.xml` by the `<assetPos a="..." />` tags.

+The loader can overwrite existing textures from the base game and add new ones.
+To overwrite a texture, simply place a file called `123.png` in a directory called `textures` (where 123 is the id of the texture you want to replace).

+To add a new texture, you need to add a `<re n="..." t="..." />` entry in `library/textures.xml`.
+Textures are packed together in `.cim` files, which are defined in `<t i="..." />` entries.
+The `re` entry references the `t` entry through it's index `i`.
+Take care of choosing reasonably unique indexes to avoid conflicts.
+Once this is done, you can add the `123456.png` file to the `textures` directory.

+When loading your mod, the modloader will output the png version of the packed texture file for debugging purposes.
+This will allow you to check proper placement for new textures, or correct merging for existing ones.